Runway Lecture

 2020 Louise Aronson MD, MFA ’81; Cynthia Brown MSN '91, SB '87; Jeffrey Hom MD, MPH, MSHP '00; Tomás Magaña, MD, MA, FAAP '82; moderated by Jen Rogers '91: Advancing Health Equity in the Time of Covid-19, a conversation with four distinguished alums who work in public health.
 Click here to watch the video of the event.

-2019 Lareina Yee '91, P '21: Our topic is the power of inclusion at work, raising awareness on the subject of implicit bias in the workplace.
-From small slights to overt racism or sexism, we will explore the practices that help bring the best out of yourself, your team and community.
-No matter what your role, leading with inclusion matters.Determined to win the war for talent and gender parity, Lareina leads Women in the Workplace, a research partnership with LeanIn.org and the Wall Street Journal.
+2019 Lareina Yee '91, P '21 on the power of inclusion at work, raising awareness on the subject of implicit bias in the workplace.
+Lareina leads Women in the Workplace, a research partnership with LeanIn.org and the Wall Street Journal.
 She is also chief diversity and inclusion officer for McKinsey, and member of the global partnership service team.

 2018 Louise (Davis) Langheier '99, Co-Founder and CEO of Peer Health Exchange, established in 2003.
 PHE’s mission is to empower young people with the knowledge, skills, and resources to make healthy decisions.
 They do this by training college students to teach a skills-based health curriculum in under-resourced high schools across the country.